sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-02-cloudformation-concepts.md

 ---

 <a name = "actions"></a>
-1) Cloudformation templates are written to describe infrastructure in the desired state.
+##### 1) Write Cloudformation templates

+These reflect the desired state of your infrastructure in the desired state.<br>
 These can be written in JSON / YML, or any number of DSL's ( `official and otherwise` )

-2) These templates are then fed to cloudformation with the `createStack` directive
+##### 2) Execute `createStack` action alongside your template

+This gives cloudformation the command to create a stack to house the resources reflected in your template

 <div class="card tip">
   <div class="card-body">
     You could also use the `createChangeSet` directive to give an indication on what the template will create before running
   </div>
 </div>

-3) The service will attempt to create a stack containing the resource(s) aforementioned
+##### 3) After your stack stabilises

-4) Moving forwards, the following `operations` can be undertaken
+All of your infrastructure will have been created.
+Moving forwards, the following `operations` can be undertaken

   > a. `deleteStack`, which will attempt to remove all resources<br>
   > b. `updateStack`, which will take an updated template and attempt to update all resources to match the new changes<br>
   > c. `createChangeSet`, which will attempt to create a list of changes that would occur if an update was executed<br>
   > d. `executeChangeSet`, which will attempt to update the stack, much like the `updateStack` operation

-5) If an issue occurs with any of the above steps.
+##### 4) If an issue occurs with any of the above steps

 The service will attempt to revert to the `previous known state`.
 This is why the service is so powerful !

 ---